 By Aleesha Switzer, I am doing my Masters research project about how beautiful our Bradner neighbourhood is through the eyes of its residents.

+Dave Melnychuk, LANGLEY, BC – Improving the environment has never been a more important topic.
+Farmers and residents of Langley and Aldergrove have an easy way to make a difference both on their own properties and to Bertrand Creek.
+This creek, which connects to a variety of other waterways and runs south of the border to the Nooksack River, is actually a travel route for endangered fish and is a measure of the environmental health of the region.
 Join the FREE Pacific Salmon Foundation (PSF) Virtual Gala and AUCTION on Thursday October 22, 2020 @ 7pm!
 This event and others throughout BC have been responsible for raising funds in support of the Community Salmon Program, PSF’s flagship grant-making program.

 |